Rain Barrel Workshops

 Rain barrels have been proven an effective and easy strategy for managing community storm water issues and improving water quality.
 Through its rain barrel education programs, WMEAC provides reduced-cost rain barrels to the West Michigan community as a means of addressing water conservation and pollution issues in West Michigan.

-All workshops include a plastic, bourbon, or steel barrel and the necessary components to get your barrel working.
+All workshops include an upcycled 55-gallon barrel and necessary components to get your barrel working.
 You will need to purchase a “base” for your barrel separately (refer to rain barrel instructions).
 The workshop takes about 45 minutes.
 To get a rain barrel through our program, you must attend a workshop.
 We look forward to seeing you out there!

 Frequently Asked Questions